Celebrate the Magic of Vienna: A 3-Day Holiday with Sights and Christmas Markets

 Albertinaplatz

-Great view from the rooftop.
-Simply take the escalators up next to the building.
+Great hidden gem view from the rooftop.
+Simply take the escalators up next to the building and admire the city from above for free.
+If you want you can also check out the museum of course.

 Justizpalast